aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 What are the different types of databases and why do we need them?

 **Trunk:**\
-Different types of databases, and what each one is good for
+General overview of different types of databases, and a list of widely-used databases of that type.

 **Branch:**\
-More details and what are industry-standard frequently used database systems?
+More details on each type of database

 **Leaves:**\
 Build Your Own Leaves